On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Introduction

-\IEEEPARstart{T}{andem} duplications are a type of ``sticky'' errors that naturally occur as mutations in DNA strings and are thus a potential source of impairments in \emph{in vivo} DNA storage systems \cite{jain2}.
-While the problem of correcting tandem duplications of fixed and known length $ \ell $ is well-understood, both in the fixed-number-of-errors \cite{kovacevic+tan, lenz} and the unbounded-number-of-errors \cite{jain2, kovacevic} scenarios, the presumably more relevant problem of correcting tandem duplications of varying lengths is far from being solved.
-The model in which the length of each duplication is drawn randomly from a given set of possible values, e.g., $ \{1, 2, \ldots, \ell\} $, has shown to be considerably more difficult than its fixed-length counterpart, and to require different constructions and proof techniques.
-In particular, optimal codes correcting all patterns of duplications of length $ {\leqslant\!\ell} $ have been found only in the special case $ \ell = 2 $ \cite[Thm 32]{jain2}.

-Our main contribution in the present paper is a proof that a similar construction for the model with tandem duplications of length $ \leqthree $ \cite[Thm 27]{jain2} is also asymptotically optimal in terms of rate.
-As a consequence of this fact, we give a characterization of the zero-error capacity of the $ (\leqthree) $-tandem-duplication channel.
-This result settles the zero-error problem for $ ({\leqslant\!\ell}) $-tandem-duplication channels in all cases where the duplication roots are unique, namely $ \ell = 1, 2, 3 $ \cite{jain2} (the notions of duplication roots and zero-error codes are defined in the following two subsections).
-For larger values of $ \ell $, however, the roots are not unique \cite[Thm 40]{jain2}, and hence further investigation and different constructions will be required to solve the zero-error problem in such channels.
+Tandem duplications are a type of ``sticky'' errors that naturally occur as mutations in DNA strings and are therefore a potential source of impairments in \emph{in vivo} DNA-based data storage systems \cite{jain2}.
+While the problem of correcting tandem duplications of fixed and known length $ \ell $ is well-understood, both in scenarios with bounded \cite{kovacevic+tan, lenz} and unbounded number of errors \cite{jain2, kovacevic}, much less is known about the presumably more relevant problem of correcting duplications of varying lengths.
+For example, optimal codes correcting all patterns of duplications of length $ {\leql} $ have been found only in the special cases $ \ell = 1 $ and $ \ell = 2 $ \cite[Thm~32]{jain2}.
+Our main contribution here is a proof that an analogous construction of codes correcting an unbounded number of tandem duplications of length $ \leqthree $ \cite[Thm~27]{jain2} is also asymptotically optimal in terms of rate.
+This result settles the zero-error capacity problem for tandem-duplication channels in all cases where the duplication roots of strings are unique \cite[Thm~40]{jain2}.
+For larger values of $ \ell $, however, the roots with respect to duplications of length $ \leql $ are not unique \cite[Thm~40]{jain2} and, hence, different constructions and upper bounds will be required to solve the zero-error capacity and related problems for these models. \footnote{The first code constructions for these models (with $ \ell \in \{4, 5, \ldots \} $) have been reported in \cite{chee2}.}

-Apart from information- and coding-theoretic questions of the kind we discuss, several other problems concerning models with tandem duplications of varying lengths have been studied in the literature, see, e.g., \cite{farnoud, jain, leupold}.
+Apart from information- and coding-theoretic questions of the kind we discuss here, several other problems concerning models with tandem duplications of varying lengths have been studied in the literature; see, e.g., \cite{farnoud, jain, leupold}.